Emergent weight morphologies in deep neural networks: Results

 \section{Results}

-Neural networks of different architectures, like transformers and convolutional neural networks, all comprise of non-linear nodes and linear connections between them.
-The strengths of these connections are usually termed weights.
-Independent of the specific architecture, neural networks are hierarchically organized into separate connected layers with multiple, mutually unconnected nodes in the same layer.
-During training, weights evolve to minimize a loss function on a given data set.
-To study whether there is emergent behaviour in this process, we ask whether it gives rise to the emergence of large-scale order in weights independently of the data.
-To investigate this, we start from the homogeneous initial state of a neural network before training.
-In this state, weights take random values with low variance.
-We then ask whether it becomes intrinsically unstable during training, in that any small perturbation gives rise to emergent, large-scale weight morphologies.

-To study this, we treat deep neural networks as a form of complex matter and take an approach akin to condensed matter physics.
-We first define the fundamental units of description, then derive effective interactions between these units, and finally investigate the consequences of these interactions on the macroscopic scale (Fig.~\ref{fig:1}).
+Neural networks of different architectures, like transformers and convolutional neural networks, all comprise non-linear nodes and linear connections between them.
+The strengths of these connections are termed weights.
+Independent of the specific architecture, neural networks are hierarchically organised into separate connected layers with multiple, mutually unconnected nodes in the same layer.
+During training, weights evolve to minimise a loss function on a given data set.
+Here we ask if this process gives rise to the emergence of large-scale order in the weight distribution, independently of the data.
+To investigate this, we start from the initial state of a neural network before training, in which weights take random values with low variance.
+We then ask whether this state becomes intrinsically unstable during training, in that any small perturbation gives rise to emergent, large-scale weight morphologies.
+To this end, we treat deep neural networks as a form of complex matter and take an approach akin to condensed matter physics: we first define the fundamental units that describe locally the weight morphology (Fig.~\ref{fig:1}a), then derive effective interactions between these units (Fig.~\ref{fig:1}b), and finally investigate the consequences of these interactions on the macroscopic scale (Fig.~\ref{fig:1}c).